Review Avantree Bluetooth Music Adapter Bttc 200x

-Setting up was easy: turn off the adapter and plug it into a stereo RCA port, slide the switch to Receive and hold the power button for a few seconds till the LED flashes.
+Setting up was easy: turn off the adaptor and plug it into a stereo RCA port, slide the switch to Receive and hold the power button for a few seconds till the LED flashes.
 It immediately appeared in the iPhone’s list of Bluetooth devices and selecting it blasted music through the receiver.
 Too easy.

-The adapter uses the AptX audio codec to compress the audio and minimise latency, so I would have expected a crystal clear digital audio experience.
+The adaptor uses the AptX audio codec to compress the audio and minimise latency, so I would have expected a crystal clear digital audio experience.
 I was surprised to find that the audio seemed slightly distorted.
 Just to be sure, I streamed the same audio from iTunes via AirPlay to an Apple TV connected to the same receiver and toggled between the two for an A/B test.
-Presumably the codec is compressing the audio to the point where I was picking up compression artifacts, but for general listening it does a fairly good job.
+Presumably the codec is compressing the audio to the point where I was picking up compression artefacts, but for general listening it does a fairly good job.

 I was able to walk out of the room and put a door between myself and the receiver before the connection started to break up so the stated ten metre range for Bluetooth was about right.